exercism/v3/languages/csharp/exercises/concept/nullability/.docs/introduction.md

 int a = 5;
 ```

-Sometimes, we need to indicate that a variable has no specific value.s
+Sometimes, we need to indicate that a variable has no value.
 In C#, we can use the `null` literal to denote the abscence of a
 value.
 A *nullable* type is a type that allow `null` values.
 The
 operator `?` can be used to indicate that a type is nullable.